 This FAQ page covers Data Transfer Disk.
 For more information about Data Transfer Appliance, see the Data Transfer Appliance FAQ webpage.

-Once Oracle receives the transfer package at the Oracle data transfer site, an Oracle datacenter operator copies the data from the transfer disks to the designated Object Storage bucket.
+Once Oracle receives the transfer package at the Oracle data transfer site, an Oracle datacenter operator copies the data from the transfer disk to the designated Object Storage bucket.
 You are able to track the status of each transfer package and transfer disk using the Data Transfer Utility or the Oracle Cloud Infrastructure Console.
 Once the data transfer is complete, the transfer log file is copied over to the bucket where your data was uploaded.
 After you verify that data has been uploaded as expected, close the transfer job.
-Oracle then securely deletes your data off the disks and returns the transfer disks to the return address you provided.
+Oracle then securely deletes your data off the disk and returns the transfer disk to the return address you provided.